zeldaret/oot/docs/compilers.md

 ## IDO

-Ocarinate of Time was originally developed on
+Ocarina of Time was originally developed on
 [Silicon Graphics "Indy"](https://en.wikipedia.org/wiki/SGI_Indy) workstations, and IDO (IRIX Developer Option) was the C compiler toolchain that shipped with these.
 Two different versions of IDO were used for Ocarina of Time: IDO 5.3 was